 |

-and acrobatics with bizarre and terrifying beautiful imagery.
-Press extracts ‘Upside Down’ is a bizarre, darkly humorous parable in which man plays God- and pays the price…a mesmerising and unsettling piece of dance theatre’Lyn Gardner THE GUARDIAN |
+Press extracts ‘Upside Down’ is a bizarre, darkly humorous parable in which man plays God- and pays the price…a mesmerising and unsettling piece of dance theatre’Lyn Gardner THE GUARDIAN